wilsonify/wilsonify.github.io/content/recipes/PUMPKIN CHILI144.md

 spices and cook that all together for another 30 seconds.
 Add the tomatoes, pumpkin, broth,

 and beans and stir that up so everything is mixed.
-Get those flavors mingling and shit.
+Get those flavors mingling and   .
 Turn

 down the heat, cover, and let that simmer together for about 15 minutes.
 Stir it around every